MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ---
 # Update Visual Studio 2017 to the most recent release

-We encourage you to update most [recent version](/visualstudio/releasenotes/vs2017-relnotes) of Visual Studio 2017 so that you always get the latest features, fixes, and improvemens.
+We encourage you to update most [recent version](/visualstudio/releasenotes/vs2017-relnotes) of Visual Studio 2017 so that you always get the latest features, fixes, and improvements.

 And if you'd like to try anything out before we release it, consider downloading the [preview release](/visualstudio/releasenotes/vs2017-preview-relnotes) of the next version, too.